marmelab/json-graphql-server/README.md

 json-graphql-server db.js
 ```

-To use a port other than 3000, you can run `json-graphql-server db.js --p <your port here>`
+To use a port other than 3000, you can run `json-graphql-server db.js --p <your port here>`.
+To use a host other than localhost, you can run `json-graphql-server db.js --h <your host here>`.

 Now you can query your data in graphql.
 For instance, to issue the following query: